Up Down (Morgan Wallen song)

-"Up Down" is a song written by Michael Hardy, Brad Clawson, and CJ Solar, and recorded by American country music singer Morgan Wallen along with country music duo Florida Georgia Line.
+"Up Down" is a song written by Michael Hardy, CJ Solar, and Brad Clawson.
+It was recorded by American country music singer Morgan Wallen along with country music duo Florida Georgia Line.
 The song is Wallen's second single release overall, and it appears on his 2018 studio album If I Know Me.
 "Up Down" has reached number one on the Billboard Country Airplay chart and number five on the Hot Country Songs chart.
 It also reached number 49 on the Hot 100 chart.
 The song was certified 5× platinum by the Recording Industry Association of America (RIAA), and has sold 267,000 units as of August 2018.
 It achieved similar chart success in Canada, reaching number one on the Canada Country chart.

 An accompanying music video for the song, directed by Justin Clough, features Wallen and both members of Florida Georgia Line partying on a beach, and in concert.

 Composition

 Hardy, a close friend of Wallen's, wrote the song with Brad Clawson (son of Nashville songwriter Rodney Clawson) and CJ Solar.
 Originally Wallen had intended to sing the song solo, but he contacted Florida Georgia Line to ask for their opinion of the song, and the duo chose to sing guest vocals on it.
 Wallen said that he identified with the song's theme of having a good time in a small town because of his own upbringing.